- Manuka honey is monofloral and comes from the nectar of the Manuka tea tree, native to New Zealand.

 However, it’s important to note that not all Manuka honey is necessarily dark brown.
 Some Manuka products may have a lighter color.
 Ours here at Manukora, for example, has a dark caramel-like hue.

 Is Darker Manuka Honey Better?

-As long as the product is properly tested for its potency and is authenticated according to the markers set out by the New Zealand Ministry for Primary Industries (MPI), you should be getting a genuine Manuka honey product.
+So, how do you know your Manuka honey is genuine?
+As long as the product is properly tested for its potency and is authenticated according to the markers set out by the New Zealand Ministry for Primary Industries (MPI), you should be getting an authentic Manuka honey product.

 What Causes Color Variations in Manuka Honey?

 Honey is a bit like fine wine.
 Its taste, color, and consistency can be affected by geographic, environmental, and weather factors.

 Of course, high-quality Manuka honey should have some color consistency.
 But you may still find slight variations in hue, depending on the company, its hive locations, and the year the honey was produced.

 Location and Climate: Conditions in different regions of New Zealand vary, potentially causing slight changes in Manuka honey color.

 Weather: Seasonal rainfall, sunlight, and general weather conditions can impact Manuka flower production, not to mention honey color.